wcjohnchen/capstoneProject3/README.md

 2. Modeling

     Recurrent neural network.
 LSTM models were implmented using Tensorflow-Keras.
 The representative summary of the neural network was shown on Table 1.
 Models have different number of bidirectional layers and LSTM units.
-Different optimizer learning rate and epochs were used to achieve best mean squared error (MSE) and mean absolute percentage error (MAPE).
+Different optimizer learning rate and epochs were adjusted.

 3. Time Series